PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-11 08:24:43
+Last updated: 2024-04-11 08:25:20
-Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo
+Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell